Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 \* Could also have diabetes codes of unspecified type.

 This script also looks at how many diabetes codes, high HbA1cs and scripts for glucose-lowering medication occur have dates before the patient's birth (and so need to be cleaned).
 For all code categories, and all high HbA1cs and OHA/insulin scripts, >99.9% were on/after the patient's DOB.
-The small proportion before are excluded from downstream analysis.
+The small proportion before DOB were excluded from downstream analysis.

+&nbsp;

+### 03_dpctn_diabetes_diagnosis_dates
+Looks at potential quality issues around diagnosis dates (diabetes codes in year of birth) and determines diagnosis date for all patients in cohort (earliest of diabetes code, high HbA1c or script for glucose=lowering medication).